brendanpshea/database_sql/README.md

-# Repository Overview: SQL and Database Management Using Pop Culture

 **Welcome to the interactive GitHub repository for "SQL and Database Management Using Pop Culture."** This book uses Jupyter notebooks to make learning database concepts engaging and relevant, using pop culture to simplify and explain these ideas.

-## Explore SQL with a Pop Culture Twist!
 This repository contains twelve Jupyter notebooks, each covering a different aspect of SQL and Database Management:

 ### 0. **Introduction to Colab with Brendan**
 - [Brendan's_Intro_to_Colab.ipynb](https://github.com/brendanpshea/database_sql/blob/main/Chapter_0_Brendan's_Intro_to_Colab.ipynb): Start your SQL journey by learning how to use SQL and Python in Colab notebooks.